MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/user-work-location-in-teams.md

 ## User settings to edit location sharing

 By default, setting the user work location is an opt-in experience.
 By setting up work locations, users enable anyone in their organization to view this information.
-If a user wants to set different sharing controls on a work location, see how to update privacy settings in Outlook mailbox settings.
+Users can set different sharing controls for each work location.
+For more information, see [Access your Account Privacy Settings](https://support.microsoft.com/en-us/office/access-your-account-privacy-settings-3e7bc183-bf52-4fd0-8e6b-78978f7f121b).

 ## See also